-There are four primary types of material used to restore teeth: porcelain, dental amalgam, composite resin, and gold.
+There are four primary types of material used to restore teeth: porcelain, composite resin, gold, and dental amalgam.
 Porcelain is used for restorations where aesthetics are the main concern.
 Of all the restoration materials, porcelain best mimics the light-reflecting properties of natural enamel.
-Sometimes, for durability, emax or zirconium can also be used instead of porcelain.
-Resin composite is also an aesthetically-pleasing material that can be used for minor alterations such as tooth colored fillings, or to repair small chips or gaps, although it is not as durable as porcelain.
+Sometimes, for durability, emax or zirconium is used instead of porcelain.
+Composite is also an aesthetically-pleasing material that can be used for minor alterations such as tooth colored fillings, or to repair small chips or gaps, although it is not as durable as porcelain.
 Gold is an extremely long lasting choice for restorations but many people don’t want the aesthetic.
 Due to the controversial makeup of amalgam (which contains small amounts of mercury) and because amalgam fillings can fracture teeth by the metal expanding and contracting with hot and cold beverages in your mouth, we do not place amalgam fillings.
 In fact, if you choose to have amalgam fillings removed we can replace them with composite or porcelain for both aesthetic and health related reasons.

 Repairing Damaged Teeth

 If left untreated, the bacteria in dental plaque can wreak havoc on your teeth, eventually leading to cavities.
 Our first line of defense against a cavity is a dental filling.
-Dental fillings are designed to restore the aesthetics and structural integrity of a decayed tooth.
-Resin composite is the most common material used for dental fillings because they can be matched to the color of your tooth.
+Fillings are designed to restore the structural integrity and the aesthetics of a decayed tooth.
+Composite is the most common material used for dental fillings because they can be matched to the color of your tooth.
 They can also be placed in both the front and back regions of the mouth.
 Due to the controversial makeup of amalgam fillings (which contains small amounts of mercury) and because amalgam can fracture teeth by the metal expanding and contracting with hot and cold beverages in your mouth, we do not place amalgam fillings.
 We can, however, remove current amalgam fillings and replace them with composite.

 Inlays and onlays, also known as indirect fillings, are used to restore teeth with moderate to severe decay.
 Unlike regular fillings, indirect fillings are prefabricated in a dental laboratory and placed at a later date.
 Indirect fillings are considered a conservative alternative to dental crowns.